dmauser/Lab/AZVPNGW/IKE-Logs/README.md

 ## Examples

 Below are examples on how to identify common VPN connection issues.
 You can try those before opening a Support Ticket.
-After enable VPN Gateway on diagnostics to Log Analytics your can use Virtual Network Gateway blade under Monitoring to run the query above.
+After enable VPN Gateway on diagnostics to Log Analytics, you can use Virtual Network Gateway blade under Monitoring to run the query above.

 ![VNG Monitoring Logs](./VNG-monitoring-logs.png)

-On Virtual WAN VPN Gateways you need to open Logs inside Log Analytics workspace.
+For Virtual WAN VPN Gateways you need to open Logs inside Log Analytics workspace blade.

 ### Identify IPSec Pre-Shared Key (PSK) mismatch Issues

-In the example below incorrect pre-shared key has been assigned in one the sides and here how to identify the issue.
-The query above got executed by changing only the last to: **| sort by TimeGenerated desc** to bring more recent events to the top.
+In the example below an incorrect pre-shared key has been assigned in one remote VPN device and here how to identify the issue.
+The query above got executed by changing only the last line to: **| sort by TimeGenerated desc** to bring more recent events to the top.

 ![Authentication failed](./shared-key-auth-failed.png)